The steps below will show you how to successfully fill in an app listing in iTunes Connect and submit your app for review for the first time.

 - Next, you can fill in the App Review Information.
 Here you can enter the contact information of the person responsible for the Apple Developer account within your organization.
 Typically, it is the person that has been given the Team Agent role in your organization.
 All fields are required to be filled.

 - Next, you can enter something into the Notes field.
 Best practice is to enter a secondary contact in case the App Reviewer needs more information to approve the app.
+Include information like a telephone number and email address.
 This field is not visible in the app listing in the App Store.

 - Finally, you can determine when the app will be released into the App Store.
 Typically, it is best to leave it on the default setting “Automatically release this version” so that your app is available as soon as possible.
 If for some reason you would like to have your app only available from a certain date, you can choose this.
 However, please discuss the implications of this with your DoubleDutch representative.